gonstr/rig/README.md

     Validates a build.yaml or k8s.yaml file.

   gen-k8s
-    Converts a k8s.yaml to Kubernetes manifests and prints them to stdout.
+    Generates kubernetes manifests from a k8s.ysml file and prints them to stdout.

   breakout
-    Converts build.yaml or k8s.yaml to Jenkinsfile or Kubernetes manifest files respectivly and writes them to file system.
+    Converts build.yaml or k8s.yaml to Jenkinsfile or Kubernetes manifest files respectivly and writes them to the specified output path.

 Examples
   $ infra-cli init